Skip to main content

 Use --list to see which plans are running before taking action:

-This prints all your plans with their current status (active, inactive, scheduled).
+This prints all your plans with their current status (active, standby, disabled, etc.).